bartificer/programming-by-stealth/docs/pbs66.md

 }
 ```

 Let’s start with a relatively simple case, the name fields.
-What makes this relatively simple is that we only want to give one kind of feedback, an error message as needed.
+What makes this relatively simple is that we only want to give one kind of feedback: an error message as needed.
 This simplicity means we can write the message straight into the markup and only use JavaScript to apply the appropriate style to the text boxes themselves, and to show or hide the error message.

 In terms of markup I simply added the following div below the input group that contains the two name fields: